sarfooo/Instagam-Username-Monitor/README.md

-# Instagram Autoclaimer
+# Instagram Username Monitor

-A Go username autoclaimer that monitors configured Instagram usernames through GraphQL and sends username-change requests when a target becomes available.
+A Go username monitor that checks configured Instagram usernames through GraphQL and reports availability signals.

 ## How It Works

 - Loads target usernames, active sessions, and proxies from `./data`.
 - Builds GraphQL username-check requests for every configured target.
 - Sends checks through the proxy client with the selected number of goroutines.
-- Keeps TLS connections open for the claim workers.
+- Keeps TLS connections open for the monitoring workers.
-- Switches the claim workers from the dummy request to the detected username's prebuilt request when the GraphQL response signals availability.
+- Detects availability signals from GraphQL responses.

 ## Files